-The Series B Bonds stated to mature on or after October 1, 2027 shall be subject to redemption prior to maturity, at the option of the County, as a whole or in part, from time to time, in any order of maturity or portion of a maturity as designated by the County, on or after October 1, 2026, or on any date thereafter upon payment of a redemption price of 100% of the principal.
+The Bonds stated to mature on or after January 15, 2028 shall be subject to redemption prior to maturity, at the option of the County, as a whole or in part, from time to time, in any order of maturity or portion of a maturity as designated by the County, on or after January 15, 2027, upon payment of a redemption price of 100% of the principal.
+Notice of such call for redemption shall be given by transmitting such notice to the registered holder not more than sixty (60) nor less than thirty (30) days prior to such date.
+Notice of redemption having been given as aforesaid, the Bonds so called for redemption shall, on the date for redemption set forth in such call for redemption, become due and payable, together with interest to such redemption date, and interest shall cease to be paid thereon after such redemption date.
+See "Selection of Bonds to be Redeemed in Partial Redemption," within this section.